filipkristoferssonVTI/CERTAIN/README.md

 This project combines **statistical modeling** and **simulation** to study how rescue service fleets perform under different scenarios.

 - **Part 1: Regression model (`poisson_regression.py`)**
   Estimates how land use is related to the occurrence of rescue service interventions (e.g., accidents, fires, or other events) using **Poisson regression**.
-This produces expected event rates (\(\lambda\)) for each grid cell and event type.
+This produces expected event rates (λ) for each grid cell and event type.

 - **Part 2: Simulation model (`run_simulation.py`)**
   Uses the expected event rates to simulate potential future events across the grid.
 These simulated events are then matched with rescue interventions, allowing us to test how well different rescue vehicle fleets perform.